finbourne/lusid-sdk-python-preview/sdk/docs/SequencesApi.md

 # **get_sequence**
 > SequenceDefinition get_sequence(scope, code)

-[EARLY ACCESS] GetSequence: Get a specified sequence
+[EXPERIMENTAL] GetSequence: Get a specified sequence

 Return the details of a specified sequence